Personnel Selection Officer

 As they progress in their career, Personnel Selection Officers who demonstrate the required ability and potential will be offered advanced training.
 Available courses include:

 The required education for this position is a Master’s degree in a social science, such as Psychology or Industrial Relations.
 Other graduate degrees may be considered based on related experience.
 Consideration will be given to applications who have an undergraduate degree in Psychology.

-If you already have a graduate degree, the CAF will decide if your academic program matches the criteria for this job and may place you directly into the required on-the-job training program following basic training.
-Basic training and military officer qualification training are required before being assigned.
+The ideal candidate will already have a graduate degree, the CAF will decide if your academic program matches the criteria for this job and may place you directly into the required on-the-job training program following basic training.

 This position is available for part-time employment with the Primary Reserve at certain locations across Canada.
 Reserve Force members usually serve part time at an Air Force Wing in their community, and may serve while going to school or working at a civilian job.
 They are paid during their training.
 They are not posted or required to do a military move.
 However, they can volunteer to move to another base.
 They may also volunteer for deployment on a military mission within or outside Canada.